Combining Transformers with Natural Language Explanations: Approach

 \subsubsection{Priority Sampling}

-Intuitively, uniformly sampling from memory immediately relieves us from the problem of handling a large knowledge base, but it does not take into account the importance of each slot.
-For instance, we would like to retrieve memory slots depending on the characteristics of each input batch.
-In order to do that, at training time, each individual input example should be able to modify the underlying sampling distribution by giving more priority to those memory slots that have been reputed useful.
-Thus, we introduce priority sampling following the same perspective of PER~\cite{SchaulQAS15}.
-In particular, we explore two different formulations of priority that ground the notion of usefulness to a specific architectural property of the model.
-More precisely, we consider the memory attention layer as the major indicator of importance of each memory slot with respect to the given input example, considering two variants: (i) the first one relies exclusively on the attention value of each memory slot, whereas (ii) the second formulation also takes into account the contribution of each memory slot to the overall objective of training (i.e., the classification loss).
+Intuitively, uniform sampling does not consider the importance of each memory slot.
+In order to do that, at training time, each individual input example should modify the underlying sampling distribution by giving more priority to those memory slots that have been reputed as useful.
+We explore two different formulations of priority that ground the notion of usefulness to a specific architectural property of the model.
+More precisely, we consider the memory attention layer as the major indicator of the importance of each memory slot with respect to the given input example, considering two variants: (i) the first one relies exclusively on the attention value of each memory slot, whereas (ii) the second formulation also takes into account the contribution of each memory slot to the primary training objective $\mathcal{L}_{CE}$ (Eq.~{\ref{eq:clf_loss}}).

-\paragraph{Attention-Based Priority Sampling} In this formulation, the priority associated to each memory slot during sampling is based only on the corresponding attention value computed by the memory lookup layer.
-In particular, working with batches inherently requires a consistent reduction operation that summarizes each memory slot importance at batch level.
-To this end, we consider a \textit{masked average} based reduction, which considers the mean attention value of each memory slot for a certain class of input examples.
-This strategy accounts for noise introduced by input examples that are not interested by the background knowledge.
-For instance, in the case of a binary classification task where memory contains valuable information for the positive class only, we should limit sampling priority update to positive examples, to avoid spurious memory selections.
+\paragraph{\textbf{Attention-Based Priority Sampling}} In this formulation, the priority associated with each memory slot during sampling is based only on the corresponding attention value computed by the memory lookup layer, given an input example.
+Specifically, given a memory slot $m_i$, the attention score computed by the memory lookup layer for a given input text is the importance weight $w_{m_i}$ (see {Eq.~\ref{eq:per}}).
+At the batch level, we inherently require to aggregate each memory slot importance weight into a single scalar value.
+Formally, given a batch $\mathcal{B}$ of examples and a memory slot $m_i$, we need to aggregate the importance weights $w^b_{m_i}$ for each example $b \in \mathcal{B}$ to compute the importance weight $w_{m_i}$ and, consequently, the priority weight $p_{m_i}$.
+Additionally, since the textual knowledge encoded in memory slots only targets a subset of examples (i.e., one specific class of examples in a classification setting), we require to aggregate the importance weights $w^b_{m_i}$ only for such a subset of examples in a given batch.
+To do so, we compute a binary mask specific to that subset of examples and perform a masked aggregation of attention values for each memory slot accordingly.
+We denote this method as \textit{masked average aggregation}.
+This strategy accounts for noise introduced by input examples for which no target memory slot exists.
+For instance, in the case of a binary classification task where memory contains valuable information for the positive class only, we should limit sampling priority updates to positive examples to avoid spurious memory selections.